Candidate engagement suite: The different message types

 To select the status you want to use as the trigger, click the drop down on the right and select the status from the list that appears:

 "No communication with candidate for…"

-IMPORTANT: We would only recommend using this message type if you are using idibu as a stand alone product - that is, not integrated with a CRM or other system you are forwarding candidates into from idibu.
+We would only recommend using this message type if you are using idibu as a stand alone product - that is, not integrated with a CRM or other system you are forwarding candidates into from idibu.
 This is because once the candidate has been passed to another system, we recommend all communication is subsequently controlled and managed from there.

-However, if you are using idibu as a standalone system, you might find it useful to set up this type of message for candidates you have talent pooled and wish to send a contact message to after a specific period of time.
+If you are using idibu as a standalone system, you might find it useful to set up this type of message for candidates you have talent pooled and wish to send a contact message to after a specific period of time.

 To select the time period, click the drop down on the right and select the period you prefer:

 You can furthermore refine the target group of candidates by selecting either candidate tags, or a specific user's talent pool.

 "Active in vacancy, not rejected, not updated for…"

 These messages allow you to update candidates within your vacancies that remain open, but where no update has been made to their record for a specified time period.